Water supply and sanitation in Japan: Water use

 Water use is about 83.5 km3, or 20% of water availability in an average year.
 However, there are large variations in the utilization rate between years and regions.
 For example, in the coastal part of the Kantō region that includes Tokyo the utilization rate is over 90% in a dry year.
 In the relatively dry north of Kyushu it is more than 50%.
 Of the total use 55.2 km3 was for agriculture, 16.2 km3 for domestic use and 12.1 km3 for industrial use.
 Despite the introduction of water-saving devices domestic per capita use declined only slightly from 322 liter per capita per day in 2000 to 314 in 2004.
 Per capita water use thus is slightly lower than in the United States (371 liter in 2005) and more than twice as high as in Germany (122 liter in 2007) or in England (145 liter in 2009).

 Water quality

-Although drinking water quality and the quality of waste water discharged into open watercourses typically exceed national standards, water quality in rivers and lakes still does not meet environmental standards.
+Although drinking water quality and the quality of wastewater discharged into open watercourses typically exceed national standards, water quality in rivers and lakes still does not meet environmental standards.
 For example, the attainment rate of environmental standards was 87% in 2005, but in lakes and marshes it was only 50%.